oderwat/docker-inspector/README.md

    - Copies files with requested attributes preserved
    - On macOS, uses sudo to fix ownership if requested
 6. Automatically cleans up the container (unless --keep is specified)

+## Known bugs

+Directories are not handled well so far:

+- Extraction (using `--output-dir`) is not creating empty directories
+- `--preserver-owner` is not working for directories either

+Cutting of path elements using `--strip-components` is sketchy in this implementation.

+## Caveats

+- `--glob` is applied to the full path, so you need `/etc/**` to get all files and directory from /etc and `/etc/*` to get just the files.
+- Preserving permissions on OSX needs a sketchy implementation that uses `sudo` with a temporary bash script.
+- OSX external APF drives are usually not preserving ownership (this is why you can share them between macs with different user ids)
+- This is not yet tested on Linux and Windows at all!

 ## Building from Source